haxplore/ESP32_RMT_IRLib/README.md

 - Send only

 ## Credits
-Based on
+Based on ideas from
 - Arduino-IRremote library
 - ESP-IDF infrared_nec_main.c example
-- Various RMT examples on github.com
+- Various RMT examples on github